 There’s a lot to think about.
-Everything from understanding and getting over the shock of the diagnosis, to dealing with the emotions, and figuring out every day practicalities and logistics will weigh heavy on your mind.
+Everything from understanding and getting over the shock of the diagnosis, to dealing with the emotions, and figuring out every day practicalities and logistics; it will all weigh heavy on your mind.

-Here are some practical tips for caregivers to help you to understand and, hopefully, ease the stress of dealing with a new diagnosis:
+Here are some practical tips for family caregivers to help you to understand and, hopefully, ease the stress of dealing with a new diagnosis.

 Gather information and educate yourself